Reduce Your Overhead Costs: Increase Profitability by Trimming Business-Related Expenses

 Image

-Operating costs, on the other hand, are business-related expenses that directly relate to the service you provide or product you sell.
-For example, an Early Childhood Education business may have a variety of operating costs, like classroom supplies, equipment, curriculum, and a lot more.
-See the difference?
+Operating costs, on the other hand, tie directly to the service you provide or product you sell.
+For an Early Childhood Education business, that’s classroom supplies, curriculum, food, and other costs that scale with the children you serve.

 • Rent or mortgage payment